Annapurna Base Camp short Trek 11 Days

 + Expand All- Collapse All

 Upon your arrival at Tribhuvan International Airport (KTM), you will be welcomed by a representative from Adventure Club Trek.
-After sorting out your custom formalities (visa and so on), you will be transferred to your respective hotel in Adventure Club Trek’s private vehicle.
-After resting for some time at your Hotel, you will attend an orientation about your trek led by the trekking leader over a welcome dinner.
+After sorting out your customs formalities (visa and so on), you will be transferred to your respective hotel in Adventure Club Trek’s private vehicle.
+After resting for some time at your hotel, you will attend an orientation about your trek led by the trekking leader over a welcome dinner.
+Overnight in Kathmandu.
+Overnight stay in Kathmandu.

 • AccommodationHotel